-Formatted: Font color: Black, English (South Africa) Formatted: Not Highlight the time of the sinking onlysinking only allowed for accurate navigational fixessights three days before, on 18 November 1915 and nearly a fullagain one day after the sinking on 18 and 22 November 1915 respectively (Dowdeswell et al., 2020).
-The ship's exact trajectory during the intervening approximately 4 days - referred to hereafter as the target period - remains unknown.
-However, Worsley retrospectively estimated the position of Ocean Camp on 21 November, assuming it to be the

-- 95 sea ice drift to offset bythe position by about 1.5-2 nautical miles to the south_east of the 22 November position due to sea ice drift (Bergman and Stuart, 2018b), relative to the fix obtained on 22 November.
-We believe this estimate was based on local wind observations, as Worsley had no means by which to observe the sea ice drift directly.
-He then added a further offset of about 1 nautical mile to the south east, between Ocean Camp and the vessel before sinking.
-Dowdeswell et al. (2020)(Dowdeswell et al., 2020) record that there are relatively small uncertainties in the positions of Ocean Camp and the - 100 Endurance due to factors including: the fact that Captain Worsley made no astronomical observations between 3 days before and nearly 16 h after the sinking because of bad weather; the drift of the chronometer used (primarily affecting longitude); the exact distance and bearing between Ocean Camp (from where Worsley took a fix) and the Endurance (whose position he estimated by offsetting his Ocean Camp fix); and the speed and bearing of the ice drift assumed for dead reckoning of the position.
-In this work, we assume Worsley's fixes to be accurate, and concentrate our analyses on uncertainties introduced by the ice drift.
+- 80 of Endurance through the ice pack.
+Endurance sank just before 17h00 local time on 21 November 1915.
+The definition of "local time" is nuanced, but for this study may be considered approximately similar to UTC-3.
+Variations in the relationship between local time and UTC are negligible given the temporal resolution of the input data and simulations used in this study.
+For a comprehensive explanation of the derivation of local time and uncertainties thereof, the reader is referred to Bergman and Stuart (2018a, b).
+Bad weather around the time of the sinking only allowed for navigational fixes three days before, and nearly a full day after the sinking on 18 and 22 November 1915 respectively (Dowdeswell et al., 2020).
+The ship's exact - trajectory during the intervening approximately 4 days referred to hereafter as the target period remains unknown.
+However, Worsley retrospectively estimated the position of Ocean Camp on 21 November, assuming it to be offset by about 1.2 nautical miles to the south-east of the 22 November position due to sea ice drift (Bergman and Stuart, 2018b).
+We believe this estimate was based on local wind observations, as Worsley had no means by which to observe the sea ice drift directly. - 90 Dowdeswell et al. (2020) record that there are small uncertainties in the positions of Ocean Camp and the Endurance due to factors including: the fact that Captain Worsley made no astronomical observations between 3 days before and nearly 16 h after the sinking because of bad weather; the drift of the chronometer used (primarily affecting longitude); the exact distance and bearing between Ocean Camp (from where Worsley took a fix) and the Endurance (whose position he estimated by offsetting his Ocean Camp fix); and the speed and bearing of the ice drift assumed for dead reckoning of the position.
+In this - 95 work, we assume Worsley's fixes to be accurate, and concentrate our analyses on uncertainties introduced by the ice drift.